Sage-Bionetworks/PythonEmbedInR/README.md

 * `copyFileHandles`
 * `notifyMe`

-You would need to specify a function like `selectFunctions` below in a shared R file:
+You would need to specify a function like `selectFunctions` below in a shared .R file:
 ```r
 toOmit <- c("copyFileHandles", "notifyMe")
 selectFunctions <- function(functionInfo) {